Exhibit | Kufic Calligraphic Designs

-The exhibition will feature 25 pieces in mosaic tile and 16 painted panels.
-Each will be accompanied by the Arabic inscription in conventional text, an English translation, and diagrams helping to decipher the Kufic script, which is not always easy for the untrained eye to read.
+The exhibition features 25 pieces in mosaic tile and 16 painted panels.
+Each is accompanied by the Arabic inscription in conventional text, an English translation, and diagrams helping to decipher the Kufic script, which is not always easy for the untrained eye to read.
 All pieces feature short passages selected from the Qur'an and Hadith sources, which encapsulate an essential spiritual message.
-This will be the first time Nicholas shares his designs with the public.
+This is the first time Nicholas shares his designs with a public audience.

 Nicholas Stone